AnandMurugan5/data-science--and--ML-practices-/README.md

 # sample-data-analysis-using-streamlitPython-
-sample data analysis using streamlitPython
+sample data analysis using Python and ml